YBHwang/clova-developer-guide/en-JP/CEK/Guides/RequiredComponents/Authorization_Server.md

-﻿* **Authorization server**
+* **Authorization server**

-  Custom extensions that provide 3rd party services such as music, shopping, and banking services, require authentication with a connected user account.
-An authorization server is required for linking user accounts.
-For more information, see [Linking user account](/CEK/Guides/Link_User_Account.md).
+  Custom extensions that provide third-party services such as music, shopping, and banking, require authentication with a connected user account.
+And an authorization server is required for linking user accounts.
+For more information, see [Linking user accounts](/CEK/Guides/Link_User_Account.md).